aisiri3/CapstoneGods/README.md

 # for Windows
 venv-malay/Scripts/activate
 ```
 **NOTE!** You strictly need to name this virtual environment venv-malay as we are calling the virtual environment directly in the code.
+You also need to install a torch and torchaudio version compatible with your CUDA, as per venv.

 You are also required to install a **separate set of requirements** in this new virtual environment:
 ```